Threat detection and response are top of mind for organizations facing increasingly aggressive ransomware attacks.

 It all started at the endpoint when encryption of network traffic became pervasive, and legacy endpoint protection suites as a strategy seemed hopeless.
 The obvious leverage point was acknowledging the attack sequence started on the endpoint and evolving our strategy from AV/HIPS/DLP to an analytics-driven endpoint detection and response capability.
 EDR, or Endpoint Detection and Response, can identify a cyber threat at its landing spot before the attacker can complete the attack sequence, thus providing an early response opportunity.

 EDR is an endpoint technology and, as such, has its limitations.
 Attackers have adjusted by automating tactics to avoid endpoint detection, and as workloads move to the cloud, threat actors have begun exploiting this new attack surface.
-It has become apparent that telemetry from network traffic, SaaS applications, network services, and clouds were necessary to have any chance at thwarting an attack.
+It has become apparent that telemetry from network traffic, SaaS applications, network services, and clouds was necessary to have any chance at thwarting an attack.
 Effectively, detection and response required context beyond the endpoint.

 Vendors adjusted and started the xDR movement (little x as there were many first initials and acronyms early on) as a broad description of the need for broader telemetry and to enhance context.
 Extended Detection and Response (‘big X’ XDR), pushed by the end-user vendor companies, has recently been promoted to widen vendor product coverage by network vendors to endpoint and endpoint vendors into the network.
 This push resulted in multiple acquisitions of startup companies and new broad XDR vendor messaging.
 Some of these companies even co-opted the MDR moniker and began representing themselves as Monitor, Detect and Respond vendors.

-The jury is still out, but over the years, it has become apparent integrating disparate companies, products, and workflows is incredibly difficult and rarely results in a viable solution for end-users.
+The jury is still out, but over the years, it has become apparent integrating disparate companies, products, and workflows is incredibly difficult and rarely results in a viable solution for end users.
 Primarily, it results in a new vendor “markitecture” and something new for their salesforce to sell.
-As the former Chief Strategy Officer of an endpoint DLP company, I experienced this very phenomenon when we followed the analyst suggestions and acquired a network DLP company.
+As the former Chief Strategy Officer of an endpoint DLP company, I experienced this very phenomenon when we followed the analyst’s suggestions and acquired a network DLP company.
 Five years later, with a lot of money, time, and engineering gone by the wayside, there was very little customer value and little effective integration of products or workflow.

 What are The Benefits of MDR?